getodk/docs/docs/central-api-accounts-and-users.rst

 **POST /v1/users/reset/initiate**

+.. raw:: html
-Anybody can initate a reset of any user's password.
-An email will be sent with instructions on how to complete the password reset; it contains a token that is required to complete the process.

-The optional query parameter ``invalidate``\  may be set to ``true``\  to immediately invalidate the user's current password, regardless of whether they complete the reset process.
+  <p>Anybody can initate a reset of any user's password.
+An email will be sent with instructions on how to complete the password reset; it contains a token that is required to complete the process.</p><p>The optional query parameter <code>invalidate</code> may be set to <code>true</code> to immediately invalidate the user's current password, regardless of whether they complete the reset process.
 This can be done if, for example, their password has been compromised.
 In order to do this, though, the request must be performed as an authenticated user with permission to do this.
-If invalidation is attempted without the proper permissions, the entire request will fail.

-If the email address provided does not match any user in the system, that address will still be sent an email informing them of the attempt and that no account was found.
+If invalidation is attempted without the proper permissions, the entire request will fail.</p><p>If the email address provided does not match any user in the system, that address will still be sent an email informing them of the attempt and that no account was found.</p>

 .. dropdown:: Request